Wellstar Pancreatic Hepatobiliary Malignancies Program

 For people with gastrointestinal malignancies, our program offers patients the comfort that we are a high volume center with state-of-the-art equipment.
-Our board-certified gastroenterologists who are advanced endoscopists have more experience in diagnosing, staging and treating pancreatic, biliary and liver cancer which leads to better outcomes for patients.
+Our board-certified gastroenterologists who are advanced endoscopists have more experience in diagnosing, staging and treating pancreatic, biliary, liver and gallbladder cancer which leads to better outcomes for patients.

 Our specialists are able to offer advanced services and procedures such as:

-Patients who are treated for cancer at Wellstar’s PHBM program also have access to our leading Genetic Risk Assessment Program for genomic profiling, tumor analysis and genetic therapies, which are on the forefront of innovative genetic medicine.
+Patients who are treated for cancer at Wellstar’s PHBM program also have access to genomic profiling, tumor analysis and targeted therapies, which are on the forefront of innovative genetic medicine.